oxidic/oxido/README.md

 ### Exiting

-The `exit` keyword can be used to exit the program with the specified exit code
+The `exit` keyword can be used to exit the program with the specified exit code.

 ```ox
 let code = 1;